ninovsnino/mark.vim/README.md

 # mark.vim
-Mark Vim plugin mirror by Ingo Karkat http://www.vim.org/scripts/script.php?script_id=2666
+Mark Vim is a plugin mirror by Ingo Karkat http://www.vim.org/scripts/script.php?script_id=2666 This repository is created for plugin manager convenience.

+---

+## DESCRIPTION
 This plugin adds mappings and a :Mark command to highlight several words in different colors simultaneously, similar to the built-in 'hlsearch' highlighting of search results and the * command.
 For example, when you